Update: Cura 4.5 has been released and I will install it as soon as it is available in the Arch Linux Repository.

 If you are new to 3D printing and have bought the amazing Artillery Sidewinder X1 3D printer then I recommend that you join the Artillery Sidewinder X1 Facebook Group

-There are many users helping each other out and the information is of good use for everyone.
-I have learned a lot and am still learning.
-3D printing is amazing and once you start creating your own parts, you will gain skill that can take you down some very exciting paths.
+There are many users helping each other out and the information found on their Facebook page is genuine.
 Enjoy your Artillery Sidewinder X1 3D printer and have fun learning and creating.

 Thank you for reading.